About this talk

 Rochelle King is Global VP of Design and User Experience at Spotify where she manages the teams that are responsible for user research and designing the product experience at Spotify.
-Prior to Spotify, Rochelle was VP of User Experience and Product Services at Netflix.
-Rochelle has over 14 years of experience working on consumer-facing products.
+Prior to Spotify, King was VP of User Experience and Product Services at Netflix.
+She has over 14 years of experience working on consumer-facing products.

 So over the course of my life, I’ve actually expanded a lot of time and effort trying to avoid this word.
 It’s uncomfortable.
 You know, the first time, even if you know someone really well, that first time that you realize that you’re going to have to give them some critical feedback, it just causes me huge pain and discomfort, like someone is grabbing your stomach from the inside plus simultaneously punching you in the heart.
 And I don’t know if this feeling is familiar to you, but it’s quite distressful.
 But unfortunately, for me what I found is that in order to do my job well, and especially when I became a manager, I would have to learn to become comfortable with conflict.
 And actually, over time I also started to realize that I rarely regretted engaging in those conversations.
 If you think about it, some of the richest conversations that we have are ones where they are really divergent perspectives presented, and we really think about and reinforce those differences through that dialogue.
 And these are the conversations that actually pushed me the hardest, the ones that were the most painful, but also the ones where I grew and learned the most.
 And the other thing is that I realized that those prickly people, the ones that we’re always scared of actually confronting, usually welcome it, because there’s hardly anyone that’s brave enough to actually say those things to their face, right.